 Thanks to Greg Law, Jason Laster, Chad Retz, and Fitz for reviewing drafts of this post.

-[^1]: Technically, it doesn't have line-by-line granularity.
-It only records certain steps that the code takes—read on for more info ☺️. [^2]: The astute reader may note that our extension uses the default VS Code debugger, which doesn’t have a back button 😄.
+The astute reader may note that our extension uses the default VS Code debugger, which doesn’t have a back button 😄.
 I transitioned from talking about TTD to methods of debugging production code via recording, so while Temporal doesn’t have TTD yet, it does record all the non-deterministic inputs to the program and is able to replay execution, so it’s definitely possible to implement.
-Upvote this issue or comment if you have thoughts on implementation!
+Upvote this issue or comment if you have thoughts on implementation! ↩